-If you are deciding whether or not to adopt one of these fine, four-legged animals as your new family pet, it’s worth knowing a little bit more about them.
+If you are deciding whether or not to adopt one of these beautiful, four-legged animals as your new family pet, it’s worth knowing a little bit more about them.

-Both poodles and cavalier King Charles spaniels are known for being incredibly friendly and outgoing dogs, it is more than likely a cavapoo will be the same.
+Both poodles and Cavalier King Charles spaniels are friendly and outgoing dogs.
+That means it’s more likely a Cavapoo will be the same.

-Be warned, if you don’t put forth the effort to give your cavapoo company and attention, the dog could become distant and withdrawn.
+The dogs are excellent companion dogs and good family dogs.
+Be warned; if you don’t put forth the effort to give your Cavapoo time and attention, the dog could become distant and withdrawn.

-On the other hand, cavapoos that are showered with love and attention sometimes have a tendency to be a little clingy and needy, so if you are not fond of a dog that wants to sit with you every waking moment you are around, you might want to look elsewhere.
+On the other hand, if you shower a Cavapoos with love and attention, the dogs can become a little clingy and needy.
+If you don’t want a dog that wants to sit with you every waking moment, you might want to look elsewhere.

 Cavapoo grooming needs

-Cavapoos generally have either a wavy or curly coat, though there can be some variation on this depending on the genes they inherit from their parents.
+Do Cavapoos shed?
+A little, but not too much.
+The dogs generally have either a wavy or curly coat, though there can be some variation on this depending on the genes they inherit from their parents.

-Ideally, the coat should be brushed every two or three days to ensure tangles and mats do not develop, with regular baths every two to four weeks.
+Is a Cavapoo hard or easy to groom?
+Ideally, the dog’s coat should be brushed every two or three days to ensure tangles and mats do not develop.
+The dog also needs baths every two to four weeks.

-If you can’t make commit to this kind of grooming schedule for a cavapoo, it might be worth looking at other breeds that require less work and effort.
+If you can’t commit to this kind of grooming schedule, it might be worth looking at other breeds that require less work and effort.

-Both cavalier King Charles spaniels and poodles are known for their high level of intelligence and for being incredibly trainable dog breeds.
+Both Cavalier King Charles spaniels and poodles are known for being smart, easy-to-train dogs.

-Therefore, it makes sense that, for the most part, a cavapoo will be similarly endowed with those qualities.
+Therefore, it makes sense that, for the most part, a Cavapoo will have similar qualities.

-Waiting to train the cavapoo until he’s six months means you’re more likely to deal with a dog that is more headstrong and obstinate.
+Waiting to train a Cavapoo puppy until he’s six months means you’re more likely to deal with a dog that is more headstrong and obstinate.

-Overall though, cavapoos want to learn new things and be obedient.
+Overall though, the dogs want to learn new things and be obedient.